syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 **Scenario 2:**

 When **ColumnCount only** is specified, then the legend items are arranged according to the specified number of columns.
-The number of rows may vary based on the number of legend items.
+The number of rows can be varied based on the number of legend items.

 {% tabs %}